goderich/dissertation/dissertation.md

 | Squliq       | yayaʔ    | layan         | yutas         |
 | Proto-Atayal | \*yayaʔ  | \*layan       | \*yutas       |

-Other occurrences of \*y, such as in the 'diphthong' \*ay, or in the sequences \*-iya- and \*-iyu- are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.
+Other occurrences of \*y, such as in the 'diphthong' \*ay, or in the sequences \*-iya- and \*-iyu-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.

 ### Vowel correspondences {#sec:vowel-correspondences}

+This section addresses vowel correspondences in the final two syllables only.
+Vowel distinctions beyond the final two syllables were only preserved in Matu'uwal, Plngawan, and Matu'aw, and are discussed in @sec:prepenult-vowel-correspondences.

+The reflex of Proto-Atayal \*a in the final two syllables is /a/ in all dialects, as shown in @tbl:proto-atayal-a.

 : Correspondences of Proto-Atayal \*a {#tbl:proto-atayal-a}